Category: Chess

 • Canadian Women at the Chess Olympiad: Round 10

-Colombia-Canada: I am posting this after the event has finished, because I spent the weekend travelling, but hey, better late than never!
+Colombia vs. Canada: I am posting this after the event has finished, because I spent the weekend travelling, but hey, better late than never!
 And the team finished so strongly that it would be a true shame to abandon reporting on them now.
-In fact, Saturday may have their best overall performance of the Olympiad, a 4-0…
+In fact, Saturday may have their best overall performance of the Olympiad,…

 • Canadian Women at the Chess Olympiad: Round 9